Mayankm96/airsim_img_publisher/README.md

 * Added publishing of normals and segmentation images as well
 * Script added to fly the drone in lawn-mower surveillance pattern
 * Added separate node to publish stereo camera images only
+* Added `urdf` model of a quadrotor with camera frames present in the same manner as that of the quarotor's blueprint in the simulator

 ## Installation